 His involvement with educational programs instigated a mentorship with an El Sistema program in Santa Barbara called the Incredible Children’s Arts Network, where he taught music to underprivileged elementary school students.
 He continues to teach piano, violin, and viola privately.

 Since moving to London, Fauss has engaged actively with various communities and ensembles.
 He recorded and collaborated with the Kreutzer Quartet, started his own piano trio, and co-founded the Bell Quartet, which was accepted into the Frost Quartet Fellowship Scheme and gave a series of concerts throughout the country.
 He has since left the quartet to collaborate with other groups and begin his own indie-folk band: The Salts, with Audrey Tambudzai.
-Fauss remains an active member of the Kings Chamber Orchestra and keyboardist/vocalist/violist of the Reality Church London music team.
+Fauss remains an active member of the Kings Chamber Orchestra and Worship Pastor at East Sheen Baptist Church.